MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/omnichannel-for-customer-service/greeting-message-delay-agent-connection.md

 To resolve this issue, try the following workarounds:

 - You can shorten the greeting message configured for your voice channel.
 - If shortening the message isn't possible, you can introduce a [Copilot Studio bot](/dynamics365/customer-service/administer/overview-bots) to welcome the customer instead of using a greeting message.
-The bot plays the same message, waits for the message to end, and then transfers the call to the agent.
-This method reduces the waiting time for the agent to be connected to the call.
+You'll need to configure a delay to prevent the call from being transferred to an agent.
+There are two ways you can choose to create a delay: Add a Power Automate delay flow, or add a message delay.

-To introduce a Copilot Studio bot to greet customers, complete the following steps:
+### Introduce a Copilot Studio bot to greet customers

 1. Add a bot and connect it to your workstream.
 For more information, see [Manage your bots](/dynamics365/customer-service/administer/manage-your-bots#add-a-bot).